 About Your Vehicle Reservation for Glacier’s North Fork Area

 To avoid the overuse of the limited space and resources in the North Fork Area, a vehicle reservation system was implemented in 2022.
-You can get the most current vehicle reservation information on the NPS website.
-Last summer reservations had to be made in advance for entry through the Polebridge Ranger station between May 31 and September 11th between the hours of 6 am and 6 pm.

 As luck would have it, our arrival in mid-September meant we didn’t need a reservation.
 However, I have heard from many travelers that there is high demand for these tickets in July and August so make sure you plan ahead.

 Places to Visit in North Fork Glacier National Park

 There are 4 key destinations, reachable by your vehicle, in the North Fork Area, and each is the base for camping, picnicking, boating, and hiking.

 - Kintla Lake